ASUCICREPO/patagonia-ocr/README.ext.md

 ## APS

-Identified by finding 'aps', 'Your electricity bill', 'News from APS'.
+Identified by finding 'aps', 'Your electricity bill', 'aps.com'.

 - `first_name`, `last_name` are found from below the 'Your electricity bill' line at the top.